IanDarwin/jabagator/README-HTC.txt

+The Android version optionally makes use of the HTC "Pen" API for better drawing ability on tablets that support it.

+Some of the code (may be) adapted from the HTC sample code.

+(Or it will when I get it working).

 Tried installing the tablet API from the file:///... using AVD Manager

 Downloading HTC SDK for Tablets by HTC, Android API 12, revision 1